jolie/docs/basics/sessions.md

 # Sessions

-## Sessions and correlation sets

-Having multiple instances of a behaviour running in a service introduces the problem of routing incoming messages to the right instance.
+## Statefull sessions

+Usually a service provides *loosely coupled* operations, which means that there is no correlation among the different invocations of different operatons.
+Each invocation can be considered as independent from the others.
+Neverthless, it could happen that we need to design sessions which can receive messages more than once from external invokers.
+In these cases, we need to correctly route the incoming messages to the right session.

 Let us clarify with an example.
-Assume that an E-Commerce service has two behaviour instances opened for buying two products, respectively product A and product B. If a message for performing a payment comes from the network, how can we determine if the payment is for A or it is for B?
-Supposedly, we should require that the payment message contains some information that allows us to relate it to the correct behaviour instance, e.g., a serial number.
+Assume a scenario where there is a service which allows two users for playing tris game.
+The tris game service will keep each game into a specific session.
+A user can participate to different games, thus it needs to send its move to the right session for correctly playing the game.
+Such an issue is solved by sending for each message an extra information, usually a session identifier, for correctly routing the message on the server side.

+## Correlation sets
 In common web application frameworks this issue is covered by _sid_ session identifier, a unique key usually stored as a browser cookie.
 Jolie supports incoming message routing to behaviour instances by means of _correlation sets_.
 Correlation sets are a generalisation of session identifiers: instead of referring to a single variable for identifying behaviour instances, a correlation set allows the programmer to refer to the combination of multiple variables, called _correlation variables_.
 Correlation set programming deals both with the deployment and behavioural parts.
 The former must declare the correlation sets, instructing the interpreter on how to relate incoming messages to internal behaviour instances.
 The latter instead has to assign the concrete values to the correlation variables.

 Let us introduce correlation sets via some examples and then look at their syntax.